wpgp/BFA_population_v1_0_methods/README.md

 model.
 All the pre-processing of the data input was done directly in our custom scripts as well as the prediction.

-The data can be found here \[TO BE COMPLETED WHEN RELEASED\].
+The data can be found [here](https://wopr.worldpop.org/?BFA/Population/v1.1).
 Supporting scripts are in the `scripts`folder.

 # Environment setup